 - Contact your legislators about bills and policies that will impact people during this disaster, such as unemployment.
 Find your legislators at https://www.usa.gov/elected-officials.

-- Attend a virtual city council meeting to learn about important issues in your city
+- Attend a virtual city council meeting or neighborhood association meeting to learn about important issues in your community.

 Community Organizing and Activism: